mohangk/goodroot.ca/content/post/2017-01-20-do-the-astral-plane.md

 I stared.
 I breathed.

 I felt it!
 I was sure!
 Fueled by the rush of discovery, I tore through the remaining instructions.
-My perceptions had been fooled; the eerie sensation I felt had legitimized my faith and breathed fiction to life.
-I was now committed to practicing this most mysterious art.
-I became determined to leave my flesh behind for moonlit adventuring within the Astral Plane.
+My perceptions had been fooled and the eerie sensation I felt had legitimized my faith and breathed fiction to life.
+I was now committed to practicing this most mysterious art andI became determined to leave my flesh behind for moonlit adventuring within the Astral Plane.

 “**LIE HORIZONTALLY**”, it said – mmm-hmm.